BENEFITS OF BABYWEARING for parents

 2. They sleep better

-They sleep better; it has been shown that babies cared for using the kangaroo method gain weight faster and sleep better.
+They sleep better; it has been shown that babies who have been used with the kangaroo care method gain weight faster and sleep better.

-Improved psychomotor development: the constant rocking generates better balance and postural control in children, as their body adapts to our movement.
+Better psychomotor development, the constant rocking creates better balance and better postural control in children, because their bodies adapt to our movement.

 4. Colic decreases

-Colic decreases; carrying the baby in an upright position greatly benefits their digestive system, which is still immature, and facilitates the expulsion of gas.
+Colic decreases; carrying the baby in an upright position greatly benefits their digestive system, which is still immature, and helps them pass gas.

-Babywearing offers parents complete freedom of movement, allowing them to carry out daily tasks, enjoy their free time, and facilitate uncomplicated travel and journeys.
+Babywearing offers parents complete freedom of movement, allowing them to carry out everyday tasks, enjoy their free time, and make commuting and travel easier and more hassle-free.

-In addition, it helps with the neurological maturation of children, the development of the vestibular system and muscle tone, also contributing to regulating their temperature, breathing and heart rate.
+It also helps children’s neurological maturation, the development of the vestibular system and muscle tone, while also helping regulate their temperature, breathing, and heart rate.

 1. Psychological: Intrauterine environment

-It mimics the intrauterine environment, favoring the well-known period of extrauterine gestation, a key transition period in the first weeks of life.
+It mimics the intrauterine environment, supporting the well-known extrauterine gestation period, a key transition period in the first weeks of life.

 2. Physiological: Locomotor development

-Ergonomic posture promotes healthy locomotor development of the back and hips.
-It even helps correct mild hip dysplasia or developmental abnormalities.
+The ergonomic posture supports proper locomotor development of the back and hips.
+It even helps to correct mild dysplasia, or developmental alterations, of the hip.

 3. Emotional: Healthy attachment

 It facilitates a healthy attachment pattern.
-It helps establish an emotional bond and a close parent-child relationship.
+It helps establish the emotional bond and a close parent-child relationship.

-Less postpartum sadness, due to the oxytocin produced when in contact with your child.
+Less postpartum sadness, due to the oxytocin produced when you are in contact with your child.